 E. Interface Supplier File Requirements

+Suppliers that are directly interfaced into SABHRS are independently added and do not go through the supplier add/update process outlined above.
+Agencies that interface suppliers are responsible for verifying the accuracy of the supplier information in their file, as well as maintaining banking information including removing invalid locations no longer used.
+IRS forms and backup documentation sent by suppliers must be retained at the agencies in accordance with Secretary of State records retention schedules, and accessible for inquiries.
 For complete instructions on requirements for interface systems into the Accounts Payable Module in SABHRS, visit the SABHRS Documentation webpage and review the IN–Accounts Payable Load document.

 F. Protecting Supplier Information